List of Erin episodes

 The 50-episode Erin (獣の奏者エリン, Kemono no Sōja Erin) anime aired on NHK from January 10 to December 26, 2009.
 The series was based on The Beast Player novel series by Nahoko Uehashi and was directed by Takayuki Hamana.
 The first opening theme is "Shizuku" (雫) by Sukima Switch, and the first ending theme is "After the Rain" by cossami.
 From episode 31, the opening theme is again "Shizuku" but sung by Hajime Chitose, and the second ending, "Kitto Tsutaete" by Takako Matsu is used from episode 30 onwards.
 The series was streamed on Crunchyroll with English subtitles on September 4, 2009.

 Episode list

 DVD volumes

-Japanese distributor Aniplex is scheduled to release twelve compilation DVDs between 2009 and 2010.
-In addition, a box set of the first 30 episodes will be released on March 14, 2010.
+Japanese distributor Aniplex was scheduled to release twelve compilation DVDs between 2009 and 2010.
+In addition, a box set of the first 30 episodes was scheduled to be released on March 14, 2010.